School Year

 Action Steps to implement evidence-based strategy:

-PLC with 5th grade Science teachers after District QBA1, QBA2, and QBA3 assessment to analyze data and adjust instruction.
+Measuring Impact: 5th grade Science teachers and administration will analyze data and adjust instruction after District QBA1, QBA2, and QBA3 assessments.

 Person Responsible: